merces/entropy/README.md

 ## Download

 Windows releases will be available soon.
-For Linux and macOS see the [Build](#Build) section.
+For Linux and macOS see the [Building](#Building) section.

 ## Usage